-There is no easy way to talk about the pink elephant in the room, expect by addressing it openly and immediately.
+There is no easy way to talk about the elephant in the room, except by addressing it openly and immediately.
 A simple method to talking about financial goals before getting married is to ask the question outright and then begin by setting a time to really put all your cards on the table.

 Most communities, banks, and even online portals have literacy training.
 Taking a course or running through a financial planning exercise together will solidify the importance of this topic.
 You may also consider meeting with a financial planner, wealth adviser or tax adviser to formalize your financial plan and also answer any questions you may have about your financial future together.